Brian L. Webster

 In the course of his professional career Dr. Webster has worked as a research fellow at The Scriptorium, cataloguing cuneiform texts and working with Hebrew scrolls; taught Greek and Hebrew at Cornerstone University and at Puritan Reform Theological Seminary; and served as associate professor of Bible and chair of the Bible, Religion, and Ministry division at Cornerstone University.
 He has won several teaching awards and recognition in Who’s Who Among America’s Teachers.
-He and his wife serve as youth leaders at Lake Cities Community Church in Rowlett, Texas.

-Brian L. Webster’s Journal Articles
+Brian L. Webster’s Publication Articles

 Contributions to Books

-Sixty-nine articles in the Baker Illustrated Bible Dictionary.
+- Sixty-nine articles in the Baker Illustrated Bible Dictionary.
 Edited by Tremper Longman III, Peter Enns and Mark Strauss.
 Grand Rapids: Baker, 2010.

-“Chronological Index of the Texts from the Judaean Desert,” in Discoveries in the Judaean Desert XXXIX.
+- “Chronological Index of the Texts from the Judaean Desert,” in Discoveries in the Judaean Desert XXXIX.
 Pp. 351-446.
 Edited by Emanuel Tov.
 New York: Oxford University Press, 2002.

 Papers Presented at Academic Societies